Kremmin/mule-metrics/README.md

 * Create a Hosted Graphite account https://www.hostedgraphite.com
 * Create an api access key for the account.
-* Copy the properties file from this project `src/main/resources/mule-metrics.properties` to the conf dir in your Mule installation e.g., `$MULE_HOME/conf/`.
+* Copy the properties file from this project `src/main/resources/mule-metrics.properties` to the /etc/mule.
-* Edit `$MULE_HOME/conf/mule-metrics.properties`, uncomment and set the `hostedgraphite.api.key=XXX` to the one for your account.
+* Edit `/etc/mule/mule-metrics.properties`, uncomment and set the `hostedgraphite.api.key=XXX` to the one for your account.
 * Download a release of this application (https://github.com/GeoNet/mule-metrics/releases) and deploy it to your Mule server.
 * Log into Hosted Graphite and create dashboards (it can take a few minutes for metrics to appear in Hosted Grpahite for the first time).